The Big Three and the $395 Billion Cloud Throne

 | 7 | IBM Cloud | $8B | 2% | +5% | Hybrid cloud, regulated industries | Hybrid |

-The $260 Billion Arms Race: Hyperscaler Capital Expenditure
+The $260 Billion Arms Race — Hyperscaler Capital Expenditure 2025

 AWS: The $130 Billion Hyperscaler That Built the Cloud Industry

 Amazon Web Services is not merely the largest cloud provider — it is the company that created the commercial cloud infrastructure category.
 When AWS launched S3 and EC2 in 2006, no established business model existed for renting compute and storage over the internet.
 Today, AWS generates approximately $130 billion in annual revenue, representing roughly 17% of Amazon's total company revenue and an estimated 70% of Amazon's operating income.
-Its scale is best understood in the context of the United States' $29 trillion GDP and the technology sector's growing share of it.
+Its strategic importance to Amazon cannot be overstated: AWS's profit subsidises Amazon's entire retail and logistics operation.

 Azure: The Enterprise Cloud Built on Microsoft's Unmatched Installed Base